-- Scratches from wire brushes, scrapers, and steel pads are just a few examples of items that can be abrasive to stainless steel's surface. - Deposits left on your stainless steel can leave spots.
+- Scratches from wire brushes, scrapers, steel pads, and other items that can be abrasive to stainless steel's surface. - Deposits left on your stainless steel can leave spots.
 You may have hard or soft water depending on what part of the country you live in.
 Hard water can leave spots.
 Hard water that is heated can leave deposits if left to sit too long.
 These deposits can cause the passive layer to break down and rust your stainless steel.
-All deposits left from food prep or service should be removed as soon as possible. - Chlorides are present in table salt, food, and water.
-Household and industrial cleaners are the worst type of chlorides to use.
+All deposits left from food prep or service should be removed as soon as possible. - Chlorides which are present in table salt, food and water, as well as in household and industrial cleaners.
+These are the worst type of chlorides to use on stainless steel.